Fuel for the future generation and for sustainable environment

 Why is 2nd Generation bioethanol (2G) a better choice?

 Bioethanol is considered to be a very effective alternative compared to fossil fuels since it is a renewable energy source which has a significant role in reducing greenhouse gas emissions.
-But the use of first-generation bioethanol can lead to competition between land use for agricultural purposes and energy production needs and the significant prioritisation between fuel versus food.
+But the use of first-generation bioethanol can lead to competition between land use for agricultural purposes and energy production needs and the significant prioritization of fuel versus food.
 Hence, the 2G bioethanol will be an attractive option as it eliminates this issue and also allows the use of waste as biomass.

 Second-generation biofuels are mainly used to overcome the constraints of original biofuels.